 This approach also helps to ensure that customers have the right incentives to state their capacity requirements.
-Larger capacity price categories have the bulk of their line charges fixed, while lower capacity categories have fixed component varying between 14% to 66% of the lines charge (as shown in Table 7).
+Larger capacity price categories have the bulk of their line charges fixed, while lower capacity categories have a lower fixed component (as shown in the table below).